exploratory-io/book/analytics/dictionary.md

 From the project menu at the top left of the screen.
 ![](images/dictionary2.png)

-In the Property dialog of the Topic Model (LDA) Analytics.
+From the dictionary icon in the Property dialog of the Topic Model (LDA) Analytics.
 ![](images/dictionary1.png)